We may earn a commission from partner links.How we make money

 Sleep and weight loss: a practical night routine

-Use this post to frame sleep as a support habit for stress, planning, blood pressure and appetite routines, not as a miracle weight-loss shortcut.
+Sleep as a support habit for stress, planning, blood pressure and appetite — not a miracle weight-loss shortcut.

 Treat sleep as a routine, not a trick